BTCElectrician/omhni-oracle-template/docs/snapshot.md

         model_type: ModelType = ModelType.GPT_4O_MINI
     ) -> AiResponse[Dict[str, Any]]:
         """
-        Process a construction drawing using an AI model.
+        Process a construction drawing using the AI service.

         Args:
             raw_content: Raw content from the drawing